dean0x7d/pybinding/docs/tutorial/strain.rst

 The resulting 2-atom vacancy is visible in the center of the system.
 The two vacant sites are completely removed from the final Hamiltonian matrix.
-If we were to inspect the number of rows and columns by looking up `model.hamiltonian.shape`, we would see the size of the matrix is reduced by 2.
+If we were to inspect the number of rows and columns by looking up `model.hamiltonian.shape`, we would see that the size of the matrix is reduced by 2.

 Any number of modifiers can be included in the model and they will compose as expected.
 We can